ibm-cloud-docs/openshift/ts-app-03-docker-pull.md

 {: tsSymptoms}

 By default, the Docker registry is available internally within the cluster.
-You can build apps from remote directories such as GitHub or DockerHub by using the `oc new-app` command.
-Or you can expose your Docker registry such as with a route or load balancer so that you can push and pull images from your local machine.
+You can build apps from remote directories such as GitHub or Docker Hub by using the `oc new-app` command.
+Or, you can expose your Docker registry such as with a route or load balancer so that you can push and pull images from your local machine.
 {: tsCauses}